Top tips for good sleep03 February 2020

 Artis also advises going to sleep and waking up at roughly the same time every day: “Your body and mind will feel much better for it."

 Keep it dark

 When it gets dark, our bodies release melatonin – the sleep hormone.
 It’s one of the ways our bodies know that it is time to rest.

-Light, especially from screens, can block the release of melatonin, so avoid watching telly, or looking at a computer or mobile phone, in the hour or so before bed.
+Light, especially from screens, can block the release of melatonin, so avoid watching TV, or looking at a computer or phone, in the hour or so before bed.
 Blackout blinds or heavy curtains may help block out natural light, especially in the summer months.

 Set the atmosphere

 Try to keep it cool, quiet and clutter-free: avoid having a TV in your room and don’t let it become a dumping ground for the rest of the house.

 “Your bedroom should be a space of calm and relaxation,”

 There's a variety of ways to help make yourself more comfortable in bed.
 For example, having an electric blanket to warm the bed, using a hot water bottle (take a look at the flexibly designed YuYu hot water bottle) or trying a different type of mattress, mattress topper or pillows to give you better support where needed.